andrew-houghton/moon-board-climbing/README.md

 * [Keras](https://keras.io/) - LSTM
 * https://github.com/sherjilozair/char-rnn-tensorflow - not working in with current version
 * https://github.com/255BITS/HyperGAN - not working in with current version

+## Website

+The `website-moon` directory holds the https://ahoughton.com/moon website.
+See the [README](website-moon/README.md) for details.